The Norrsång story so far …

 Most of our members are of Swedish heritage, while some, including Sara, do not speak Swedish as their first language.
 We're still gaining in numbers as new singers are keen to join us, however quite a few of the original members remain with us!

-We keep learning, challenging ourselves and improving musically, and we frequently perform sold out concerts and festivals, and are more than happy to sing at corporate functions and events.
+We keep learning, challenging ourselves and improving musically, and we frequently perform sold out concerts and festivals, and are more than happy to sing at your corporate functions and events.

 Over the years we have changed our name a couple of times, and we are now called NORRSÅNG - East London Swedish Choir.
 We chose the name Norrsång (Songs of the North) to reflect the Nordic heritage of the majority of our members, as well as the origin of many of the songs we like to sing.